Skip to main content

 Why does hair texture change during menopause?

-Oestrogen affects the hair growth cycle, the health of the scalp and also the health of hair follicles.
-Oestrogen is also responsible for the production of oils that keep the hair soft, smooth and lustrous.
+Oestrogen affects the hair growth cycle, scalp health, and hair follicle health.
+Oestrogen is also responsible for producing oils that keep hair soft, smooth and lustrous.

 During menopause, oestrogen levels decline rapidly in comparison to testosterone.
 The imbalance of oestrogen and testosterone causes hair texture to change, increases hair shedding and also follicle miniaturisation (the hair follicles become smaller and the hairs that grow from the miniaturised hair follicles look finer).